xianbaoqian/test-update-hf-tags/README.md

    - `filtered_repos.yaml`: Repositories categorized by different filters
    - `processed_repos.yaml`: Final list of repositories to be updated

-3. If you're satisfied with the dry run results, run the script again and confirm when prompted to proceed with the updates.
+3. If you're satisfied with the dry run results, confirm when prompted to proceed with the updates.

 ## How it works